Week 43: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - As he left the shelter, Trump told survivors, “have a good time everybody.”

-- The Pentagon miscalculated the number of troops deployed the Harvey: command said 6,300 were deployed, but the actual number was 1,638.
+- The Pentagon miscalculated the number of troops deployed after Harvey: command said 6,300 were deployed, but the actual number was 1,638.

 - On Saturday afternoon, AP reported that while many ultra-polluted Superfund sites in Houston were flooded, and there was concern about toxins spreading, the EPA was not on scene.